-Two persons have drowned and two almost drowned using small boats to get to Isle Royale.
+Recently two persons drowned and two almost drowned using small boats to get to Isle Royale.
 In general, if your boat is 20 feet or less, bring it to Isle Royale aboard one of the boats listed under "Getting to the Park."
-If you do navigate across Lake Superior, be sure you have proper equipment and skill to use it.
-Get all latest marine weather forecasts before you start, and advise the Coast Guard of your plans.
-Report your arrival to the nearest ranger station.
+If you do navigate across Lake Superior, be sure you have proper equipment and skill to use it, and proper knowledge of the lake; and be sure to get all the latest marine weather forecasts before you start out.
+Remember!
+Lake Superior is an inland sea.